-Professor Thomas studied biology as an undergraduate and intended to go on to study medicine.
-While volunteering at L'Hopital Francais de St. Louis in Jerusalem after college, Dr. Thomas discovered what would become a lasting fascination with the origins of Judaism and Christianity in Mediterranean antiquity.
-Instead of medical school, he went on to graduate school to study the histories, languages, theologies, cultures, and peoples that contributed to the formation of the texts and the traditions of ancient Judaism and Christianity.
+I studied biology as an undergraduate and intended to go on to study medicine.
+While volunteering at L'Hopital Francais de St. Louis in Jerusalem after college, I discovered what would become a lasting fascination with the origins of Judaism and Christianity in Mediterranean antiquity.
+Instead of medical school, I went on to graduate school to study the history, languages, and cultures that formed the context for the emergence of Judaism and Christianity.
 Since arriving at Cal Lutheran in 2006, I have turned my teaching, scholarship, and advocacy toward religion and ecology, and land, food, and environmental justice.
 In 2009, along with several industrious students I founded the SEEd (Sustainable Edible Education) Project, which includes a small campus-based regenerative farm, experiential learning, and community education and outreach.